Home Credentials Practice FAQ Contact Information Location Vitae Publications Presentations

 How will I know if I'm making progress or getting better?

-We will identify the goals that you would like to accomplish.
-We will measure your progress by evaluating attainment toward these goals.
+We will identify the goals that you would like to achieve.
+We will measure your improvement by evaluating your progress toward these goals as well as by assessing your ability to overcome obstacles that interfere with your progress.
+My philosophy is that stumbling blocks can be turned into stepping stones.
 You will be the first to know when you are feeling better and functioning better.
+If you are already feeling and functioning better, then your goals may involve finding more depth of meaning and a renewed sense of purpose in life.

 How long will I need to be in counseling or therapy?